WHAT TO DO IN THIS CHARMING ITALIAN CITY

 Often overlooked by tourists, Piacenza is an absolutely charming city.
-Located in Northern Italy, in the province of the same name, in the Emilia-Romagna region.
+Located in Northern Italy, in the Emilia-Romagna region.
 It is bursting with things to see and appreciate.
 Literally, it means ‘the place that pleases’ and I found this city to be very pleasant indeed.

-Here I will give you some of the highlights you should see when visiting this small but delightful gem.
-I spent a day here exploring.
-But you could easily spend more than a day here seeing all the attractions Piacenza has to offer.
+Here I will give you some of the highlights and things you should see when visiting this small city, but delightful city.
+I spent a day here exploring, but you could easily spend more than a day seeing all the attractions Piacenza has to offer.

 Cathedral of Piacenza